-A student who meets the following requirements can be awarded a standard high school diploma: Florida's high school standard diploma course requirements for a 18-credit standard diploma based on the grade 9 cohort year without the required physical education course and only 2.5 credits in electives, and a cumulative grade point average (GPA) of 2.0 on a 4.0 scale.
-If at the end of the 10th grade a student wishes to pursue the ACCEL Diploma, the student may be promoted to senior status if they meet all of the following requirements: Signed parental document of ACCEL credit requirements (See Apprendix 4), 12 of the required 18 credits, a minimum GPA of 2.0, and has passed required state assessments.
-Any student who intends to graduate early must complete an "Intent to Graduate Early" (See Appendix 3) form and have it signed by the student, the parent, and the school counselor prior to August 31 of the year he/she expects to graduate.
+A student who meets the following requirements can be awarded a standard high school diploma: Florida's high school standard diploma course requirements for a 18-credit standard diploma based on the grade 9 cohort year without the required physical education course an only 2.5 credits in electives, and a cumulative grade point average (GPA) of 2l0 on a 4l0 scale.
+If at the end of the 10th grade a student wishes to purse the ACCEL Diploma, the student may be promoted to senior status if they meet all of the following requirements: Signed parental document of ACCEL credit requirements (See Appendix 4), 12 of the required 18 credits a minimum GPA of 2.0 and has passed required state assessments.
+Any student who intends to graduate early must complete an "Intent to Graduate Early" (See Appendix 3) for and have it signed by the student, the parent, and the school counselor prior to August 31st of the year he/she expects to graduate.